 The Plot

 Jesus’ primary adversaries had been teachers of the law and Pharisees up to this point.
 As long as Jesus stayed in Galilee and Jericho and the Jordan Valley, the conflict could focus on doctrine and teachings.
 But now Jesus is in Judea and Jerusalem and it’s Passover Week.
-Jesus entered Jerusalem on a donkey to the cheers of crowds.
-Jesus turned over the tables of money changers and kicked open the stalls of sacrifice sellers in the Temple.
+A few days earlier, Jesus entered Jerusalem on a donkey to the cheers of crowds.
+Jesus overturned the tables of money changers and kicked open the animal stalls of sacrifice sellers in the Temple.
 Jesus confronted and condemned the religious leaders publicly, in the Temple, warning the people not to trust them.
-So that pretty much did it!
+So that took things to another level!

-Now the teachers of religious law, the Pharisees, and the leading priests and elders are in agreement.
+Now the teachers of religious law, the Pharisees, the Sadducees, and the leading priests and elders are in agreement.
 Jesus has crossed the line and there’s no going back.
 He’s been mostly an irritation for three years, but now he is a threat that can no longer be tolerated.
 So the moral and spiritual leaders of the nation met in a secret, illegal meeting at the high priest’s house to plot how to capture Jesus secretly and kill him.
 If you ever wondered how far religious people (the good guys?) will go to suppress the truth, to maintain their grip on power, to preserve their traditions and system, this is it!
 They put their moral convictions aside, they violated the laws they supposedly lived to uphold, and they cooperated with a corrupt political regime, all because of greed and fear, to try and keep their power, position, and privilege!
-Imagine that!
+Can you imagine religious leaders doing thing like this?

 Prayer: